Abaco Lodge, Abaco Marls, Bahamas

 The food is excellent and ranges from fresh pasta to delicious local seafood dishes and prime cuts of imported meats.
 Bread, pastries, and cookies come out of the kitchen ovens daily.
 The coffee is made from freshly ground beans and will be waiting for you when you rise.
 Breakfast is cooked to order and a brimming lunch menu allows guests to customise fishing coolers with beer, soft drinks, sandwiches, chocolate, wraps, salads, fruit, and more.

 Abaco Island on the Bahamas

 Located approximately 180 miles off the coast of Florida, the Abacos cup the eastern edge of Grand Bahama Island at the northernmost tip of the Bahamas archipelago.
 Upon flying into Marsh Harbour International Airport (MHH) on Great Abaco Island, you’ll be shuttled to Abaco Lodge—a private palm-treed expanse with its own protected harbor.

 Abaco Lodge is the sole bonefishing resort in the Marls, on the island’s western edge.
-The Marls is enveloped by a recently designated National Park.
+The Marls is enveloped by a recently designated national park.
 Inside its perimeters, with an average depth of about four feet and little tidal influence, lives one of the top-rated bonefisheries in the Bahamas.
-Your guides at Abaco Lodge know every inch of it.
-From blue holes that attract juvenile tarpon (and not-so-juvenile barracuda) to productive bonefish flats and hundreds of cays extending from Cross Harbour in the south to stretches well north of the lodge, you’ll explore new and unpressured water daily.
+The guides guides at Abaco Lodge know every inch of this wonderful area, from blue holes that attract juvenile tarpon (and not-so-juvenile barracuda) to productive bonefish flats and hundreds of cays extending from Cross Harbour in the south to stretches well north of the lodge.